Is Autism a Stress Adaptation of Neurodivergent Neurotypes?

 What are Stress Mechanics?

 This type of complex and reactive relationship with the environment is best described within the scientific model of what is called Complexity or Complex Systems (Plsek 2010).
 This is likely the reason answers to autism have been so elusive for so long.
 However, this philosophical shift has been changing very rapidly in the last decade as more of autism’s mysteries have been revealed.
 And the evidence surrounding autism causation are converging on stress signaling pathways.
-Stress mechanisms are found in the biomarkers of autism (Goldani 2014, Howsmon 2017), the collection of environmental impacts (Modabbernia 2017), genetic signalling channels (Kim 2016) and the neurotransmitter (Cetin 2015) pathways.
+Stress mechanisms are found in the biomarkers of autism (Goldani 2014, Howsmon 2017), the collection of environmental impacts (Modabbernia 2017), genetic signaling channels (Kim 2016) and the neurotransmitter (Cetin 2015) pathways.
 The diverse array of genetic and environmental factors involved in autism are here proposed to be causative within the complex relationship with stress balances, strains, and impacts.

-In a Systems Model the system is its own cause.
+In a Systems Model, the system is its own cause.
 So stress has to act on something in order to cause something.
 In the current medical framework, we search for single causes or interactions, in a neurodiversity or stress paradigm nonlinear causality depends on the person, context, and timing.
 So it is not the stress that is the cause per se, but the reaction of the system to stress, the ways in which the body-mind prepares for a stressful environment including amplifying sensory and cognitive (pattern perception, Crespi 2021) experiences that create what we know of as an autism diagnosis.

 A Stress Framework: Systems Modeling Autism